nsparag/Modern-CPP/C++11/README.md

 * Better Code Quality: The noexcept specifier helps to ensure that functions are written to handle errors correctly and avoids the use of exceptions for flow control.

 ## `static_assert`
 It is a keyword used to verify that a constant expression is true at compile-time.
+Here, 'expression' is a constant expression that can be evaluated at compile time, and 'message' is a string literal that is displayed if the assertion fails.

 **Syntax**:
 ````c++